technicalagilecoach/SudokuSolver/Notes.md

     - remove data from git retrospectively, e.g. puzzle files, this notes, ...

 ## Done
+- sorted notes and unifie naming, e.g. eliminate==remove, find==identify
+- currently all implemented strategies "seem" to work correctly (puzzles can be solved and self checks pass)
 - improved pdf output
     - include name of puzzle
     - provide hyperlink to open puzzle in solver from https://www.sudokuwiki.org